 Famously, the story of Richard Lionheart, King of Crusaders, reaches from England to the Middle East.
 This page recalls his time in Austria and provides travel tips for Dürnstein in Wachau Valley.

 Richard’s Austrian Adventure

-The ransom for Richard Lionheart was handsome: Emperor Henry VI received some 12 tons of silver, along with a series of politically motivated deals, in exchange for Richard.
+As for the ransom for Richard Lionheart’s release, it was handsome: In exchange for Richard, Emperor Henry VI received some 12 tons of silver, along with a series of politically motivated deals.
 Historians assume that in addition, Count Leopold V received around 11 tons of silver for his service.

 Visit Dürnstein Prison In Wachau Valley

-Richard Lionheart.
 Nowadays, the Lionheart legend is alive in Dürnstein, a tiny village on the Danube in Wachau Valley (Austria).
 Richard Lionheart had been imprisoned there for 14 months.
 I have visited the ruin of Dürnstein castle several times.
 If you take a brisk walk, you take 15 and 20 minutes to arrive.
 The historic atmosphere is amazing.
 On top, you get an excellent view over UNESCO World Heritage Site Wachau and the Danube.